Hex-Clan-OOSD/donate-me/ReadME.md

-### MVC design pattern is used in this project
+# MVC design pattern is used in this project

+## Instructions for the repo

-## All the files should name in .php ("No any html files")
+### All the files should name in .php ("No any .html files")

-# Controller folder in app/ directory contains the controller clases.
-Class name and the file Name should be same
+### Controller folder in app/ directory contains the controller clases.
+Class name and the file Name should be same (Eg: Controller.php => class Controller) otherwise there will be an error message

+### Do not change app/config/config.php and app/lib/Core.php files

+### Add the php view in the app/views according to the Enddpoints